syntaqx/weightloss-journal/README.md

 on Sunday as a celebration.
 Since I golfed on Sunday, I basically doubled my calories for the day so I only ended up going about 100 over.
 I did skip Gym on Sunday as Golf+Activies ended up netting me 15k steps.
 Although I technically didn't hit my milestone until today, I'm pretty happy.
 Back to protein-rich food for the week, and we'll see if I end up going out much this week.

+No specific weight goals for this week, just hoping to stay with the caloric deficit and see if it gives me my 1-2 lbs loss for the week, as I think I pushed it pretty hard this week.
+Going to try for a 2 days on, 1 day later in the week system as my Wednesday is pretty busy.